waynephillips/cloud-native-development/docs/devops/overview.md

 - Dev team - Development team
     - Develop features laid out in a sprint
     - Update AS and Lead developer on progress in stand up meetings
-    - Empowered to provision resources and manage builds/deployments using DevOps automation processes
+    - Empowered to provision resources and manage builds/deployments using DevOps automation
 - DMC Tech Architecture team
     - Assists with architecture reviews and guidance for solution designs
     - Reviews supported infrastructure and DevOps automation components on a regular basis